-Welcome to L33T (pronounced LeeT) a place that contains some useful information for all the geeks out there.
+Welcome to L33T (pronounced LeeT) a place that contains some useful information for anyone with an interest in programming, electronics or robotics.
 I have upcoming projects that will be added to the site rather soon but in the meantime you can view some of my work in the side projects section of the site.

 Finally, towards the end of this year I will have some information regarding steganography with a simple example program.